BPCI — Preparing for the Future Now

 As a Model 3 convener, Avamere was granted access to three years of 90-day cost of care data.
 Through a comprehensive analysis of the data, we gained significant insight into how effective we were in improving costs, outcomes and patient experience.
 We learned that Avamere was already almost 8% better than the target baselines.

-We also determined several interesting facts: 72% of patients discharge from a skilled nursing facility within two weeks of admission; and 6% of patients have more than 1 hospital re-admission but account for approximately 70% of readmissions costs.
+We also determined several interesting facts: 72% of patients discharge from a skilled nursing community within two weeks of admission; and 6% of patients have more than 1 hospital re-admission but account for approximately 70% of readmissions costs.
 These are just a sample of many insights and observations that aided our research and development teams in evolving our care practices, creating dynamic new clinical tools, and educating clinical and support staff on care redesign initiatives.

 IBM — Predicting the Future Now